 Journal article

-PLOS ONE | PUBLIC LIBRARY SCIENCE | Published : 2013
+Plos One | PUBLIC LIBRARY SCIENCE | Published : 2013

 Abstract

 Images of scantily clad women are used by advertisers to make products more attractive to men.
 This "sex sells" approach is increasingly employed to promote ethical causes, most prominently by the animal-rights organization PETA.
-Yet sexualized images can dehumanize women, leaving an unresolved paradox--is it effective to advertise an ethical cause using unethical means?
+Yet sexualized images can dehumanize women, leaving an unresolved paradox - is it effective to advertise an ethical cause using unethical means?
 In Study 1, a sample of Australian male undergraduates (N = 82) viewed PETA advertisements containing either sexualized or non-sexualized images of women.
-Intentions to support the ethical organization were reduced for those exposed to the sexualized advertising, and this was explained by their dehumanization of the sexualiz..
+Intentions to support the ethical organization were reduced for those exposed to the sexualized advertising, and this was explained by their dehumanization of the sexuali..

 View full abstract